Today's Thursday • 7 mins read

 Narcissistic manipulators have a high need for attention and praise.
 They crave to be the center of attention and feel slighted when sidelined.

 They also have a strong need for control.
-And they get upset when people don’t do what they ask for or situations don’t unfold as they prefer.
+And they get upset when people don’t do what they ask for or when situations don’t unfold as they prefer.

 10. Passive-Aggressive Communication